GuenterQuast/mimoCoRB/builddoc/index.rst

-In order to decouple the random occurrence of "events" one needs a buffer capable of rapidly storing new incoming data and delivering a constant data stream to subsequent consumer processes of the data.
+In order to decouple the random occurrence of "events" one needs a buffer capable of rapidly storing new incoming data and delivering a constant data stream to subsequent consumer processes.
 This is typically implemented as a first-in, first out ringbuffer providing storage space in memory for incoming data, which is released and overwritten by new data when all consuming processes have finished.

 As digital filtering of incoming data may be very CPU intensive, multi-processing and multi-core capable components are needed to ensure sufficient processing power to process and analyze data.
 `mimoCoRB.mimo_buffer` implements such a buffer allowing multiple processes to read ("multiple out") or write ("multiple in") to the buffer space.

-Because processing of the data, i.e. digital filtering, selection, compression and storage or real-time visualization of the data may be a complex workflow, buffers may be arranged in chains where one or several reader processes of a buffer write to one or to several output buffer(s).
+Because processing of the data, i.e. digital filtering, selection, compression and storage or real-time visualization of the data may be a complex workflow, buffers may be arranged in chains where one or several reader processes of a buffer write to one or several output buffer(s).

-Memory management and access control is provided by the class **newBuffer**.
-To control the data flow in such a data acquisition suite, three types of access are needed, implemented as **Writer**, **Reader** and **Observer** classes.
+The central component takes care of memory management and access control provided by the class **newBuffer**.
+To control the data flow in a full data acquisition suite, three types of access are needed, implemented as  **Writer**, **Reader** and **Observer** classes.
 Readers of the same type are grouped together for multi-processing of compute-intense tasks and form a Reader-group.
 Observers receive only a sub-set of the data and are mainly intended to be used for visual inspection or graphical representation of samples of the recorded or processed data.